xelay/shamus/CONTRIBUTING.md

 - `isEntranceBuffer()` (exported from `levelgen.js`) is the single source of truth for "don't place obstacles/enemies/keys right next to a door" — reuse it rather than duplicating the rule if you add new spawn logic.
+- `sw.js` uses a **network-first, cache-fallback** strategy on purpose (not cache-first): every request tries the network first and writes the result into the cache, only falling back to the cache on a network failure.
+Since there's no build step or cache busting, cache-first would mean edits during development silently don't show up until the cache is manually cleared.
+If you add new files to the project that the game loads, add them to `PRECACHE_URLS` in `sw.js` too, or they simply won't be available offline (this fails soft, not a functional bug, just missing offline coverage).
+  Bump `CACHE_NAME` (e.g. `shamus-like-v2`) when you want to force old cached entries from a previous session to be discarded on the next visit.
+- App icons in `icons/` were generated with `tools/icon-gen.html` (open it directly in a browser — it draws 4 `<canvas>` elements you can right-click → "Save image as").
+  It deliberately duplicates the player sprite's pixel pattern and palette from `src/game/sprites.js` (`PATTERNS.player` / `PALETTES.player`) rather than importing the module, since it's meant to be a standalone tool — if you change the player sprite's look, update `tools/icon-gen.html`'s copy to match and regenerate the icons.
+  The maskable icon (`icon-maskable-512.png`) uses extra inner padding (safe zone) per the maskable-icon spec so Android doesn't crop the robot's outline when it applies a shape mask.
+- Touch input funnels through `Input.simulateKeyDown/Up` in `input.js`, which is the exact same code path real keyboard events use — anything that reacts to keyboard state (`isDown`, `wasPressed`) automatically also reacts to touch, so there's no separate touch-specific game logic to keep in sync.
+- iOS requires `AudioContext` creation/`resume()` to happen synchronously inside a real user-gesture event handler, not on a later frame — `main.js` has a one-time `pointerdown`/`keydown` listener (`unlockAudioOnce`) specifically for this; don't move audio initialization into `requestAnimationFrame` or a game-loop tick, it will silently stay muted on iOS Safari.